jnlandu/nextjs-chatbot/README.md

    Set your environment variables to the values created in steps 1 and 3.
 ##
-Set python virtual environment on linux apt-get install python3.11-venv python3 -m venv venv source venv/bin/activate
+Set python virtual environment on  os or linux: apt-get install python3.11-venv python3 -m venv venv source venv/bin/activate